christiansassi/embedded-project/README.md

 Moreover, the ESP32 will host a real-time web application that will enable you to view all measurements in real-time.

 The project is named "*bLong*" because the letter "*b*" represents Bubble Level function and "*Long*" refers to the length/distance measured by the Meter and the Lidar sensor.
-The pronunciation of "*bLong*" is similar to "*belong*," emphasizing that this project is a part of us.
+The pronunciation of "*bLong*" is similar to "*belong*," emphasizing that this project belongs to us.

 # Hardware and Software Requirements